|Heather Dyche UNM Coaching History (2015-2022 | 8 seasons)|

-Heather Dyche joined the Lobo family in 2015 as the head women’s soccer coach at The University of New Mexico.
+Heather Dyche joined the Lobo family in 2015 as the fourth head women’s soccer coach at The University of New Mexico.
+The 2022-23 academic year marks her eighth season in charger of the Lobos.

 The 2020 season saw records fall as UNM advanced to the second round of the NCAA College Cup and winning its first outright Mountain West title since 2011.
 The program went 10-2-1 under Dyche as she was named the Mountain West’s Coach of the Year.
 The Lobos blasted their way into the record books by averaging 2.38 goals per game (scoring 31 in just 13 games).
 The team turned in a 0.90 goals against average, the lowest in seven years, and UNM was nearly unstoppable in the regular season, allowing just three goals in 10 games leading up to the title game.
 The Lobos of 2020 advanced to the NCAA Tournament after a thrilling 3-2 overtime win over San Diego State in front of a capacity crowd in Albuquerque.
 UNM then got past Navy in the opening round, winning 4-2 in penalties after tying 1-1 in regulation.